petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 which can be much more reliable than a list of steps written in a README.

-So how does this relate to research projects, and are there potential efficiency gains to be had if these practices were to be adopted?
+So how does this relate to research projects, and are there potential efficiency gains to be had if these kinds of practices were to be adopted?

 In research projects
 we certainly might find ourselves thinking in a waterfall mindset,